d-michail/python-jgrapht/README.md

 ## Develop

-Since the library contains parts which are written in C that need to be compiled before use, make sure you have the necessary compilers and development headers install.
+Since the library contains parts which are written in C that need to be compiled before use, make sure you have the necessary compilers and development headers installed.
 Compiled code means that additional steps are required in order to import from the development sources.

-### Building in-place

-For development you need to run:
+Using the following commands you can setup an in-place development
+environment:

 ```
 python3 -m env venv